4 Reasons NOT To File Mandamus For Administrative Processing!

-In case you don’t know me, I’m Josh Goldstein, an immigration lawyer, and I help people and families across the country and around the world get their visas out of administrative processing.
+In case you don’t know me, I’m Josh Goldstein, an immigration lawyer near you, and I help people and families across the country and around the world get their visas out of administrative processing.

 A Mandamus Lawsuit May Not Always Be Appropriate

 Today, I want to talk to you about some of the limitations of the mandamus lawsuit.
 A mandamus lawsuit is not a magic bullet that fixes all cases that are stuck.
 There are problems and there are limitations to this and I want you to be aware of what they are.

 There are four reasons why mandamus may not be appropriate for a delayed visa that’s stuck in administrative processing.

 1. A Visitor Visa